Skip to main content

 Who provides meal care?

 The whole church!
 Meal Care is a great example of “one-anothering!”
-Typically, Life Groups and Sunday School classes set up and provide care for their own group members, but we encourage coordinating Meal Trains across groups and age brackets through our Meal Care Committee in order to maximize care!
+Typically, Life Groups and Sunday School classes set up and provide care for their own group members and those who regularly serve in other ministries during the Sunday School hour.
 This is especially important for volunteers, new members, or irregular attenders who are not yet in a Sunday school class or group.

 I love preparing meals and serving others.
 How can I get more involved with Meal Care in our church?